top of page

 1. What is shoulder pain?

-Shoulder pain is any discomfort experienced in the shoulder joint or the surrounding ligaments, tendons, or muscles.
-It may be caused by injury or inflammation in these areas.
-It's important to note that pain originating from a different structure, but felt in the shoulder, is known as referred pain.
-For example, neck or upper back pain can often be felt in the shoulder.
-Identifying the source of the pain is crucial to determining the most appropriate treatment for shoulder pain.
+Shoulder pain refers to any discomfort experienced in the shoulder joint or the surrounding ligaments, tendons, or muscles.
+This pain can result from injury or inflammation in these areas.
+It's important to recognize that pain originating from another part of the body but felt in the shoulder is termed referred pain.
+For instance, neck or upper back pain can often manifest as shoulder discomfort.
+Identifying the source of the pain is essential for determining the most effective treatment for shoulder pain.

 2. What are the causes of shoulder pain?